 The fourth and final HydraPak product on our list is the Force 3L, which offers a nice alternative to the HydraSleeve above for those looking for a durable, insulated bladder.
 Both models feature the same HydraFusion drink tube, but the Force drops the durable sleeve and adds a dose of toughness straight to its reservoir.
 The result is an ultra-rugged bladder that can really take a beating, whether you’re backpacking, hunting, or on the battle field (our Force advertises a “military grade” designation on its backside).
 And in line with its rugged design, the Force also features a dust cover for the bite valve and all-black/grey components, which is great news for those trying to blend in with their environment.

 While the HydraSleeve might have a fighting chance in keeping your water from turning to ice in sub-freezing conditions (thanks to the insulated bladder), the Force shouldn’t be confused for a cold-weather choice.
 The insulated tube certainly won’t hurt on sub-freezing days, but most users will experience its benefits in particularly hot weather (and in terms of durability).
-And although the Force’s thicker reservoir material does help a bit with structure, it’s worth noting that the 3-liter’s long and skinny shape (which lacks an internal baffle) won’t be the easiest to load into a backpack.
-But we’ve got to hand it to HydraPak for making one heckuva durable bladder (for a fairly low weight, to boot), which should appeal to many.
+It’s also worth noting that the Force was just updated: It’s now shorter and stouter (a big improvement from the previous version’s long and skinny shape) and tacks on an ultra durable handle and new bite valve that’s easier to lock and unlock.
+We’ve got to hand it to HydraPak for making one heckuva durable bladder (for a fairly low weight, to boot), which should appeal to many.

 See the HydraPak Force 3L